IamGianluca/cookie/{{cookiecutter.competition_short_name}}/README.md

 * `dvc.yaml`:  list input, output, and parameters used by each DVC step
 * `params.yaml`: parameters used for DVC steps

-The companion library (`ml`) is installed in editable mode.
+The companion library (`blazingai`) is installed in editable mode.
 Which means you don't need to rebuild the Docker container every time you make a change to it.

 #### Commit labels